Back to Solutions

 Code review assistant and safety checks.

-The system automatically drafts code review summaries, checks compliance with safety rules, and flags security issues, leaving the final approval strictly in human hands.
+The system drafts code review summaries, checks configured safety rules, and flags potential security issues, leaving final approval with engineers.

 Human-in-the-Loop Review GateSafety Control Queue